js-works/js-element/README.md

 # js-mojo

-A R&D project to evaluate an alternative approach to define custom components.
+A R&D project to evaluate an alternative approach to define custom elements.

 #### Disclaimer: